ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 ## **Conclusion**

-mTLS is an extremely effective way to control who is able to access your endpoints.
-Utilizing the ngrok platform vastly simplifies the implementation of mTLS providing enhanced security to your endpoints in seconds.
+mTLS is an extremely effective way to control who/what is able to access your endpoints.
+Utilizing the ngrok platform vastly simplifies the implementation of mTLS providing enhanced security for your endpoints in seconds.